Armando Valladares: Writing and release

 During his time in prison, Valladares went on multiple hunger strikes.
 The longest, a 49-day hunger strike in 1974, left him using a wheelchair several years with an attack of polyneuritis.
 Valladares subsequently appealed to the Inter-American Commission on Human Rights of the Organization of American States, stating that he was being denied important medical care, including a functioning wheelchair.
 The IACHR found that Cuba had violated a number of Valladares's rights, including the right to a fair trial, the right to protection against arbitrary arrest and the right to humane treatment during the time the individual is in custody, and the right to due process and protection from cruel, infamous, or unusual punishment.

 Believing that "poetry is a weapon," Valladares also began smuggling his poems out of jail, which brought him a measure of international attention.
 His first published collection, From My Wheelchair, detailed prison abuses and was released in 1974.
 After the book's publication, PEN France awarded him its Freedom Prize.

 In 1981, Valladares's wife Marta – who had met and married him while he was imprisoned – traveled to Europe to meet with government officials regarding her husband's case, and in 1982, 83 U.S. Congressmen joined a call for Valladares's release.
 Valladares was released that year after 22 years' imprisonment after a direct appeal by French President François Mitterrand.

-The Cuban government has made unconfirmed, unsubstantiated claims that Valladares was a CIA agent prior to his arrest and after his release from prison.